• Home

 Health Educator/Curriculum Developer/Trainer

-Created the lesson plan and participant curriculum for an eight-hour training developed for the California State Council on Developmental Disabilities and the California Department of Developmental Services.
+Created the lesson plan and participation curriculum for an eight-hour training developed for the California State Council on Developmental Disabilities and the California Department of Developmental Services.
 Devised pre/post test for training, as well as coded and analyzed data for program evaluation.
-Conducted eight-hour training sessions for 150-200 California Youth Authority and California Department of Corrections staff to strengthen the existing efforts to identify, accommodate, treat, and provide referral services to individuals with developmental disabilities, such as mental retardation, cerebral palsy, autism and epilepsy.
+Conducted eight-hour training sessions for 150-200 California Youth Authority and California Department of Corrections staff to strengthen the existing efforts to identify, accommodate, treat, and provide referral services to individuals with developmental disabilities.

 I Choose Feminism